jhiatt19/startup/README.md

 - [x] **3rd party API placeholder** - I created a calendar out of a table to act as a placeholder for a 3rd party API to be added in later.
 - [x] **Images** - 3 images were added to different HTML pages.
 1 on the sign up page, 1 on the homepage, and another on the url holder.
 - [x] **Login placeholder** - There is a login html page that will be used to store login credentials.
 - [x] **DB data placeholder** - Multiple form submissions are included throughout the website.
 These forms are used to save tasks, hold calendar data, hold onto url's, ect.
+Specifically this is shown on the Productivity Calendar page.
-- [x] **WebSocket placeholder** - I currently have a websocket placeholder in place for when someone enters a new task.
+- [x] **WebSocket placeholder** - I currently have a websocket placeholder in place for when someone enters a new task (Productivity Calendar page).
 When a new task is submitted all users will be notified of a task being added.
 Future deliverables may adjust this feature, but for now that is where this technology is planned on being used.

 ## 🚀 CSS deliverable